-- provide an intermediate to advanced ability to distinguish between social psychology research areas and contrast its methods of research to those used in other sub-disciplines in psychology; - provide an introduction to the application of selected empirical methods to answer current scientific questions within the discipline of social psychology; and - provide an introduction to the application of social psychology research to real-world social interactions, and current psychosocial problems in South Africa.
+- provide an intermediate to advanced understanding of the scope and aims of social psychology, as well as its position within the larger discipline of scientific psychology; - provide an intermediate to advanced understanding and comprehension of key social psychology topic areas, as well as the empirical basis that underlies them; - provide an intermediate to advanced ability to distinguish between social psychology research areas and contrast its methods of research to those used in other subdisciplines in psychology; - provide an introduction to the application of selected empirical methods to answer current scientific questions within the discipline of social psychology; and - provide an introduction to the application of social psychology research to real-world social interactions, and current psychosocial problems in South Africa.

-- describe the differences between social psychological research methodology and that of other sub-disciplines within psychology by citing appropriate examples from the empirical literature; - demonstrate a complex understanding of key theories with supporting evidence in selected topic areas within social psychology in formal assessments and formative exercises; and - apply social psychological theory and data to real-world issues and social problems.
+- describe the differences between social psychological research methodology and that of other sub-disciplines within psychology by citing appropriate examples from the empirical literature; - demonstrate a complex understanding of key theories with supporting evidence in selected topic areas within social psychology in formal assessments and formative exercises; and apply social psychological theory and data to real-world issues and social problems.

-Psychology 2D (Positive Psychology) SEMESTER MODULE NQF LEVEL: 7
+Psychology 2D (Positive Psychology) SEMESTER MODULE